FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/bayesian_statistics.md

 In this scenario, we’re interested in measuring whether our recommendation engine performs better than the traditional method.
 We use a Bayesian approach to compare the click-through rates (CTR) of both methods.
 Click-through rate is a common metric that measures how often users click on the recommendations they receive.

-We model the CTR using a beta distribution, which is parameterized by \(\alpha\) (the number of clicks) and \(\beta\) (the number of ignored recommendations).
+We model the CTR using a beta distribution, which is parameterized by $\alpha$ (the number of clicks) and $\beta$ (the number of ignored recommendations).
 For both the new and traditional campaigns, we start with prior distributions:

 $$
 C_d = \text{beta}(\alpha_0, \beta_0)